zhnkevin/cloud-resume/README.md

 - **API Gateway** — HTTP API with a `POST /chat` route that triggers the Lambda
 - **Bedrock Knowledge Base** — RAG pipeline using S3 Vectors to answer questions about the resume
 - **S3 Vectors** — cost-effective vector store for the Knowledge Base
+- **GitHub Actions** — auto-deploys frontend to S3 on push via OIDC

 ## Project Structure